UK Woodland Birds: A Spring Walk by Sight and Sound

 He laughed.
 "The one that fit inside a film canister?"

+A flicker of movement caught my eye.
+"There."
 A tiny blur darted between twigs, pausing to hang upside down from a larch branch.
-It picked delicately at the undersides of leaves with a needle-fine bill, its golden crown catching the light for just a second — like a spark.
+It picked delicately at the undersides of leaves with a needle-fine bill, its golden crown catching the light for a second, like a spark.

 "They're surprisingly hardy," I whispered.
 "They build spherical nests from moss and hair, bound together with spider silk.
 Hidden in the branches, like something from a fairytale."